Spike Timing Contact Snapshot

 When To Check Styles And Abilities

 After the spike lands consistently, move into role and kit decisions.
-Use styles, abilities, Sanu tilt notes, Feiko set timing, and the combo builder only after the miss pattern is clear.
+Use styles, abilities, Sanu tilt notes, Feiko set timing, combo builder, and ability comparison only after the miss pattern is clear.

 FAQ